K7CTC/direwolf/README.md

 ## Goals

-The goal is to build an easy to use installer and quasi configuration utility for the Dire Wolf sound modem on a Raspberry Pi.
+The goal is to build an easy to use installer/configuration utility for the Dire Wolf sound modem on a Raspberry Pi.
 Presently, the best way to get the amazing Dire Wolf sound modem to work on a Raspberry Pi is to build it from source code.
 Additional steps are necessary to ensure the proper Debian package dependencies are installed prior to compilation.
 Once Dire Wolf installation is complete, the configuration file must be properly edited before the application will operate.
 This installation script sidesteps all of that by simply asking your callsign and then taking care of the rest.

 This is just the first iteration of this script.
 I would like to implement a more robust way of runing Dire Wolf as a service so as not to be dependent on the Raspbian GUI.
 Ideally this will run equally well on Raspbian Lite.
 I plan to implement a command line switch or possibly just script logic to to a standard install under Raspbian or a more streamlined install under Raspbian Lite.